 So, we need to counterbalance the 4 C's with 'the 4 E's': Empowerment; Empathy; Education; and, Earnings.
 And the last 'E' is not enough, if the other 'E's' are not apparent: money alone, is not a guarantee of employee motivation in the knowlege-intensive firm.
 Let's take a closer look at the '3 E's' that matter most to employee motivation:

 Empowerment.
-If each mentoree can be a mentor too, then this is no longer about hierarchy, but capability.
+If each mentee can be a mentor too, then this is no longer about hierarchy, but capability.
 Everyone can learn, and everyone has something valuable to teach or share.
 If the Chair, CEO and other executives start the mentoring programme, it will inspire others to follow.
 It will give a true sense of empowerment to all employees.

 Empathy.
 Just as designers - or more broadly, Design Thinkers know, empathy is the key building block for building a foundation of trust among colleagues in the firm.
 It is the way people get to to talk and act truthfully.
 Empathy means seeing the other person's perspective - and in turn, this leads to creating receptivity, then rapport - and finally - and most crucially, trust.

 Education.
 For many years, business schools have talked about creating a 'learning organisation' culture.
 This is based on the original thinking of Peter Senge at MIT Sloan School of Management.
 At the heart of this thinking is 'team learning': enabling knowledge and wisdom to flow across boundaries and with openness at its heart.
-As we enable boundaryless, open mentoring on the LOOP Platform, it is appropriate here to mention the late Chris Argyris, Professor Emeritus at Harvard Business School, and his idea of moving from 'single-loop learning' to 'double-loop learning'.
+As we enable boundaryless, open mentoring on our Salesforce-based Mentoring Platform, it is appropriate here to mention the late Chris Argyris, Professor Emeritus at Harvard Business School, and his idea of moving from 'single-loop learning' to 'double-loop learning'.
 Double-loop learning is contrasted with single-loop learning: the repeated attempt at the same problem, with no variation of method and without ever questioning the goal.

 The truth about productivity in the knowledge-intensive firm is that we rarely think beyond the mechanics of financial measurables.
 Of course, the numbers and money matters, but so too, does the 'softer' things we can all do in business, This mean things that have both an direct and indirect and positive impact on these tangible measures in the firm.